nanoc/nanoc.app/content/docs/tutorial.md

 Edit the home page
 ------------------

 Pages and assets (commonly referred to as _items_) in a nanoc site are stored in the `content` directory.
-Open the `content/index.html` file.
-You will see something like this:
+Open the `content/index.html` file:

 <pre><code>---
 title: Home